 - hyperintensity secondary to the melanin content of melanocytes

 - care must be taken when diagnosing these lesions as other lesions can also demonstrate T1W hyperintensity due to associated hemorrhage

 When combined with dedicated CT, it a sensitivity of 98% and a specificity of 94% for detecting metastatic melanoma 3.
-Sites of metastases are normally PET avid.
+Sites of metastases are normally FDG avid.

 appear as lytic lesions most commonly involving the axial skeleton 4,5

 Treatment of metastatic melanoma is complex and depends entirely upon the extent and site of pathological disease involvement.
 Wide excision of the identified primary tumor is the initial treatment of choice, however, if regional node involvement is suspected then lymphadenectomy can be performed.